 Another popular type of 3D printing conducted on campus is stereolithography (SLA) which uses resins to produce the desired product.
 Chemicals in these resins can be irritants and sensitizers.

 The following sections will serve to address the health and safety issues associated with 3D printers.

-3D printers using PLA media exclusively may be set-up in any workspace having at least 4 air changes per hour.
+3D printers using PLA media exclusively may be set-up in a workspace having at least 4 air changes per hour.

 The number of PLA printers in one location should be limited by the size of the space.
 One printer per standard office and no more than two printers for a standard classroom or workroom is allowable.
 Requests for the placement of multiple PLA printers in any space must be reviewed by EH&S before proceeding.

-3D printers using ABS media, including printers designed and set-up to use both PLA and ABS may only be used in work areas having a dedicated exhaust system or one pass air and at least six air changes per hour.
+3D printers using ABS media or nylon may only be used in work areas having local exhaust ventilation or one pass air and at least six air changes per hour.

-3D printers using other types of media, including but not limited to thermoplastics, photopolymers, nylon, high impact polystyrene, high density polyethylene, metal filament, biological media or other uncommon medias shall be reviewed by EH&S on a case by case basis with specific precautions required based on the hazards unique to the printing process.
+3D printers using other types of media, including but not limited to thermoplastics, photopolymers, high impact polystyrene, high density polyethylene, thermoplastic polyurethane (TPU), metal filament, biological media or other uncommon medias shall be reviewed by EH&S on a case by case basis with specific precautions required based on the hazards unique to the printing process.

 Safety interlock switches must be enabled and working properly during printer operation.

 Operators must be protected from hot surfaces associated with the printers.

 If UV light is used in the curing process, personal protective equipment and/or shielding must be utilized to protect personnel.